Lightstreamer/Lightstreamer-example-MarketDepth-client-javascript/README.md

 You will be able to add, update, and remove rows, where each row is identified by a key, which is the price.
 Lightstreamer will take care of aggregating updates to market depth in the most optimized way, based on bandwidth and frequency constraints.<br>
 This way, you will be able to manage full market depths even on unreliable networks and also benefit from update resampling with conflation, if needed.<br>

 The demo is based on an adapter that simulates the generation of random orders and any contracts in case of matching.
-Furthermore you can add orders at your convenience through the basic input form.<br>
+Furthermore you can add orders at your convenience through the basic input form (only limited orders are allowed).<br>

 The demo includes the following client-side functionalities:
 * A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) containing 1 item, subscribed to in `MERGE` mode feeding a [StaticGrid](http://www.lightstreamer.com/docs/client_javascript_uni_api/StaticGrid.html) (showing summary data for the stock).